SEKOIA-IO/intake-formats/README.md

 # Documentation

-Documentation along with tutorials and examples are available in the [doc](./doc) directory.
+Documentation along with tutorials and examples are available in the [doc](./doc) directory and on the [documentation website](https://docs.sekoia.io/xdr/develop/guides/formats/create_a_format/).

 # Organization